The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$: Introduction

 \subsection{Foreword}

 In this paper, we define an interacting particle system called the golf model.
-It is defined on a connected graph $G$ (in the paper, $G$ is mainly $\znz$ or $\Z$) that initially contains balls and free holes on distinct vertices.
-Each ball is given a random clock uniform on $\intzo$.
-When its clock rings (at time $t$), a ball which was at some vertex $u$ at time 0, is played randomly by a clumsy player until it falls in a free hole $v$; it then stays in this hole until the end of the process (at time $1$); at time $t$ the vertices $u$ and $v$ become neutral vertices, that is vertices without any free hole or ball (all the steps of a ball displacement are considered as instantaneous, and correspond in distribution to an irreducible Markov chain on the graph).
+It is defined on a connected graph $G$ (in the paper, $G$ is mainly $\znz$ or $\Z$) which initially contains balls and free holes at distinct vertices.
+Each ball is given a random clock uniformly distributed over $\intzo$.
+When its clock rings (at time $t$), a ball located at some vertex $u$ at time 0 is randomly played by a clumsy player until it falls into a free hole $v$; it then remains in this hole until the end of the process (at time $1$); at time $t$, the vertices $u$ and $v$ become neutral vertices, i.e.\ vertices without any free hole or ball (all steps of a ball's displacement are considered instantaneous, and correspond in distribution to an irreducible Markov chain on the graph).

-On $\znz$, this model is close to the parking model, for which the ``block size process'' has been intensively studied (it is the process of the distances between consecutive free parking spots).
-In particular, a phase transition for this process has been established by Chassaing-Louchard \cite{chassaing2002phase} (we discuss this in more details in Section \ref{subsect:parking}).
+On $\znz$, this model is close to the parking model, for which the ``block size process'' has been studied intensively (it is the process of the distances between consecutive free parking spaces).
+In particular, a phase transition for this process has been established by Chassaing-Louchard \cite{chassaing2002phase} (we discuss this in more detail in Section \ref{subsect:parking}).

-In this paper, we mostly study two models: the golf model on $\znz$ and on $\Z$.
+In this paper, we mainly study two models: the golf model on $\znz$ and on $\Z$.

 On $\znz$, this model is trivially well-defined; we are interested in $\TL$, the set of free holes at time 1.
-We characterize the distribution of $\TL$ (Theorem \ref{thm:loitrousresiduels}) and, equivalently, of the distances between consecutive holes (the block sizes, playing a similar role as the sizes between consecutive parking spots in the parking model).
+We characterize the distribution of $\TL$ (Theorem \ref{thm:loitrousresiduels}) and, equivalently, the joint distribution of the distances between consecutive holes (which we call the block sizes, and which play a similar role to the sizes between consecutive parking spaces in the parking model).

-The computation of the distribution of $\TL$ reveals the algebraic structure of the block distribution, which turns out to be crucial to make combinatorial connections with models of random forests, and to obtain asymptotic results for the block sizes (when $n$ goes to infinity): we identify a phase transition for the distribution of the block sizes (see Theorem \ref{thm:phaseT}); when the number of free holes at time 1 is of order $\sqrt{n}$, the block sizes are linear.
+Computing the distribution of $\TL$ reveals the algebraic structure of the block distribution, which turns out to be crucial for making combinatorial connections with models of random forests, and for obtaining asymptotic results for the block sizes (as $n$ goes to infinity).
+In particular, we identify a phase transition for the distribution of the largest block sizes (see Theorem \ref{thm:phaseT}): when the number of free holes at time 1 is of order $\sqrt{n}$, the largest block sizes are of order $n$.